gedw99/x-upspin/README.md

 # x-upspin

-playground for quick prototyping of https://github.com/upspin
+This is quick start playground for quick prototyping of https://github.com/upspin.

+It can also be used to bootstrap Upsin itself.

-its assumes you have make.
+We assume you have make installed.

 1. install golang using https://github.com/kevincobain2000/gobrew